-- 1. Ensure statewide access to MRT services 24 hours a day, 7 days a week in person. - Collaborate with local law enforcement agencies and public schools, colleges and universities in the planning, development, evaluation, and selection processes for Network Service Provider subcontracts for MRTs; - 3.
+- 1. Ensure statewide access to MRT services 24 hours a day, 7 days a week. - Collaborate with local law enforcement agencies and public schools, colleges and universities in the planning, development, evaluation, and selection processes for Network Service Provider subcontracts for MRTs; - 3.
 Post contact information for all MRTs on the start page of the Managing Entity's public website; - 4.
 Collaborate with local and county governments to ensure the process to access MRT services is addressed in county transportation plans and Behavioral Health Receiving System plans; - 5.
 Monitor MRT Network Service Provider data quality, response process, customer satisfaction, community collaboration, and warm hand-offs to community service providers; - 6.
 Notify the Department of changes to MRT providers, including the number of teams per provider or updates to MRT contact information; - 7.
-Submit Reporting Template 28 Mobile Response Team Monthly Report to the Department no later than the 18th of the month following services; - 8.
-Work with school districts to establish and obtain parental or guardian consent as part of the annual student registration process for MRT services in coordination with other routine health screenings; and - 9.
+Submit Reporting Template 28 Mobile Response Team Monthly Report to the Department no later than the 18th of the month following services; and - 8.
 Include requirements in subcontracts with Network Service Providers providing MRT services to: - a.
 Adhere to the criteria in Sections C, E, F and G herein. - b.
 Participate in all MRT program conference calls, meetings, or other oversight events scheduled by the Department. - c.
 Make Mobile Response Team services available 24 hours per day, 7 days a week statewide. - d.
-Establish response protocols with local law enforcement agencies, 9-1-1 dispatch, 2-1-1 call centers, suicide prevention lifeline member centers (9-8-8), local community-based care lead agencies, child protective investigators, the Department of Juvenile Justice, and local schools, including public K-12 schools, colleges, and universities. - e.
+Establish response protocols with local law enforcement agencies, local community-based care lead agencies, child protective investigators, the Department of Juvenile Justice, and local schools, including public K-12 schools, colleges, and universities. - e.
 Have a licensed mental health professional on staff. - f.
-Have a Certified Recovery Peer Specialist, or someone who is working toward credentialing, on staff.
+Have a Certified Recovery Peer Specialist, or someone who is working toward credentialing, on staff. - g.

-- q.
 Have access to a board-certified or board-eligible psychiatrist or psychiatric nurse practitioner. - h.
 Provide an array of crisis response services to eligible persons and their families, designed to address individual and family needs, including screening, standardized assessments, crisis de-escalation, safety planning, and linkage to community services as necessary to address the immediate crisis event and ongoing behavioral health needs.
-Screenings and assessments shall be completed for the presence of an emotional disturbance, serious emotional disturbance, substance use, or mental illness including depression and risk for suicide. - i.
+Screenings and assessments shall be completed for the presence of an emotional disturbance, serious emotional disturbance, substance use, or mental illness including depression and risk for suicide.

+- i.
 Adhere to standards for informed consent and confidentiality compliance. - j.
 Establish formal Memorandum of Understanding or agreements with the local school district(s) that identify roles and responsibilities of schools and MRT when responding to schools to provide services.
 This agreement must include requirements for obtaining parental consent when the MRT responds to children 13 or younger or with unlicensed mental health professionals. - k.
-Establish formal and informal partnerships with key entities providing behavioral health services and supports to eligible persons and their families to facilitate warm hand-offs for continuity of care. - Coordinate with the Community-Based Care (CBC) Lead Agency in the Network Service Provider's area to provide MRT services to children served by the child welfare system who are experiencing a behavioral health crisis.
+Establish formal and informal partnerships with key entities providing behavioral health services and supports to eligible persons and their families to facilitate warm hand-offs for continuity of care. - I. Coordinate with the Community-Based Care (CBC) Lead Agency in the Network Service Provider's area to provide MRT services to children served by the child welfare system who are experiencing a behavioral health crisis.